stillinbeta/srecon-k8s-tutorial/tutorial1.md

 Most API versions in Kubernetes look like that: a string that looks like a domain name (known as a *Group*), and a Version.
 The only exception is the `core` group, which includes things like pods.
-It's written `v1`, no domain or slah required.
+It's written `v1`, no domain or slash required.

 Let's write this to our file and see what happens.